nk8bnj/quizzes-app/README.md

 ## Project Overview

-"Quizzes Application" - get questions and answers from the API and create random quizzes.
-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.2.1
+The "Quizzes Application" is an interactive platform built with Angular (CLI version 18.2.1) that dynamically generates random quizzes by fetching questions and answers from an external API.
+The application allows users to engage with quizzes on a variety of topics, offering a seamless and responsive user experience.

 ## Setup and Run